maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 Pending merging `MCE PR 9`_, the Motorola Droid 4 (and actually also the Nokia N900, and other device that supports the Linux `FF
 <https://www.kernel.org/doc/html/latest/input/ff.html>`_ interface).
-This allows for vibration the device to provide feedback to the user when the touchscreen is touched, but also when (in the near future) a SMS is received, or the device is being called.
+This allows for vibration of the device to provide feedback to the user when the touchscreen is touched, but also when (in the near future) a SMS is received, or the device is being called.